 HOMELAND SECURITY TRAINING AND EXERCISE

-HSAC hosts small-scale exercises to provide training, tools, and resources for the private and public sectors, allowing them to measure and test continuity plans.
+HSAC hosts small-scale exercises to provide training, tools, and resources for the private and public sectors, allowing for measurement, assessment, and testing of emergency plans.

 MULTI-INCIDENT TRAINING AND EXERCISE

-HSAC immerses participants from the private, public, and civic sectors in a dynamic, active, and participatory multiple-threat large-scale exercise made up of various agency/jurisdictions to assess the response and capabilities.
-The exercise suites range from natural disasters, active-shooter scenarios, and other human-caused incidents.
+HSAC immerses participants from the private, public, and civic sectors in a dynamic and active, multiple-threat, large-scale exercise.
+Exercise participants from various agencies/jurisdictions will gather to assess the region’s response capabilities.
+The exercises range from natural disasters, active shooter scenarios, and other human-caused incidents.